morlandi/django-ajax-datatable/README.rst

         custom options for dataTable()

     extra_data={}
-        extra parameters to be sent via ajax for custom filtering
+        extra parameters to be sent via ajax for global "initial queryset" filtering;
+        see: `Provide "extra data" to narrow down the initial queryset`_

 AjaxDatatableView Class attributes